usecannon/cannon/packages/website/content/docs.md

 Cannon is a [Hardhat](https://hardhat.org/]) plug-in that allows you to configure your protocol's scripts, keepers, and on-chain dependencies for automated provisioning and deployment.
 It is inspired by [Docker](https://www.docker.com/) and [Terraform](https://www.terraform.io/).

-You can use Cannon by specifying a package you'd like to deploy on a local node.
-This command can be used instead of `npx hardhat node`.
+There are three ways you can use Cannon:

-For more advanced usage, you can set up either of both of the following files:
+* **Use a Package** - After installing, call `npx hardhat cannon <package-name:version>`.
+This is similar to running `npx hardhat node`, except the specified package will be automatically provisioned.
-* **`cannon.json`** - This file defines the chains where you'll deploy your smart contracts and your dependencies on those chains.
+* **`cannon.json`** - Create this file to define the chains where you'll deploy your smart contracts and your dependencies on those chains.
-* **`cannonfile.toml`** - This file defines the scripts that should be executed and configurations relevant to your smart contracts.
+* **`cannonfile.toml`** - Create this file to define the scripts that should be executed and configurations relevant to your smart contracts.

 ## Getting Started